-The two-person MSR Access 2 is a versatile, lightweight, and durable shoulder season backcountry solution.
+REI’s Arete ASL 2 Tent isn’t the strongest, lightest, or most winter-worthy tent on this list.
+Rather, it’s a reasonably lightweight, versatile, and durable shoulder-season shelter that should work for most winter adventures that don’t involve hardcore mountaineering.
 It packs down small, though not quite as small as the competition.
-It is, however, surprisingly light at just 3.8 pounds for the tent and poles.
-MSR sidesteps the “bombproof” (read heavy) construction typical in most winter tents for a more balanced, versatile tent that targets the average camper.
-It’s not designed for extreme winter camping, but rather as a featherweight solution for occasional cold-weather camps.
-The double-wall design is well-suited for minimizing condensation and camping in hard rain and light snow.
-The footprint is spacious, while the vestibule adds a generous 17.5 square feet of usable space.
-Those looking for more room can upgrade to the with 12 additional square feet of living space.
-What’s more, it’s one of the easiest-to-pitch four-season tents on the market.
+REI sidesteps the “bombproof” (read heavy) construction typical in most two-person four-season tents for a more balanced, versatile alternative that targets the average camper.
+It’s not designed for extreme winter camping, but rather as a featherweight solution for occasional cold-weather outings.
+The double-wall construction is well-suited for minimizing condensation and camping in hard rain and light snow.
+The floor is spacious enough for two, although the vestibule only adds 8.7 square feet of usable space.
+What really makes this our favorite overall pick, however, is the price.
+At $400, it’s the best bang-for-your-buck value on this list.

 Sierra Designs Convert 2

 As its name implies, the Convert 2 by Sierra Designs easily converts between three-season and four-season use.
-That versatility relies on a removable vestibule that cuts the tent’s overall weight down from over five pounds to about four.
+That versatility relies on a removable vestibule that cuts the tent’s overall weight down from over 5 pounds to about 4 pounds.
 Given its light weight, it’s surprisingly spacious without the vestibule and downright luxurious with it.
-Anyone traveling with a dog, a significant other, or substantial gear can upgrade to thefor even more living space.
+Anyone traveling with a dog, a significant other, or substantial gear can upgrade to the Convert 3 for even more living space.
 This is a tent for the Everyman Camper — those who enjoy mostly summer backcountry camping with occasional pitches in the dead of winter.
-The freestanding structure is durable enough to survive lower elevation winter camping with moderate snowfall.
+The free-standing structure is durable enough to survive lower elevation winter camping with moderate snowfall.
 Mountaineers and anyone interested in more extreme camping will want to upgrade to a legit winter tent, however.

 Hyperlite UltaMid 2

-For ultra-minimalist backpackers who obsessively weigh their packs and question the necessity of every piece of gear, the Hyperlite UltaMid 2 is the ideal all-season camping solution.
+For ultra-minimalist backpackers who obsessively weigh their packs and question the necessity of every ounce of gear, the Hyperlite UltaMid 2 is the ideal four-season ultralight tent.
 The single-wall pyramid design is one of the smartest and strongest on the market.
-That design trades some convenience and creature comforts (like built-in bug and floor protection) for weight.
-At just 1 pound 7.7 ounces (!), it’s by far the lightest winter-ready tent available.
+That design trades some convenience and creature comforts (like a built-in bug and floor protection) for weight.
+But, at just 1 pound 7.7 ounces (!), it’s by far the lightest 4-season backpacking tent available.
 The unique setup requires lashing two trekking poles together to prop up the ceiling.
 That ceiling is one of the tallest of any four-season tent we tested, and the rectangular-shaped interior is spacious enough to sleep two with plenty of gear to boot.
 Like all Hyperlite products, the UltaMid 2’s DCF material is lightweight, 100% waterproof, and extremely durable.
-This unique, high-quality design comes with an equally high price tag, however, and buyers should keep in mind the mesh insert and full/half floor inserts are sold separately.
+This unique, high-quality design comes with an equally high price tag, however.
+Buyers should keep in mind the mesh insert and full/half floor inserts are sold separately.

 Fjallraven Keb Dome 2

-Black Diamond’s Firstlight 2P is a love-it-or-hate-it tent among expeditioners.
-The minimalist, four-season freestander is ultra-packable and weighs just over 2.5 pounds.
-Unfortunately, all that weight saving results in a single-wall NanoShield shell that’s water-resistant, but not waterproof.
+Black Diamond’s Firstlight 3P is a love-it-or-hate-it tent among expeditioners.
+The minimalist, four-season model is ultra-packable and weighs just over 4 pounds — roughly half of other comparably sized cold-weather-ready tents.
+Unfortunately, all that weight savings results in a single-wall NanoShield shell that’s water-resistant, but not waterproof.
 In alpine environments where rain is unlikely, this shouldn’t be an issue.
-For campers who can overlook that shortcoming, the Firstlight is a reliable quick-ascent solution for ultralight packers who aren’t ready to commit to the ascetic design of something like the UltaMid 2.
-The 27.3-square-foot floor area is ample enough to sleep two with minimal gear, or one climber with a more generous pack in tow.
-At well under $400, it’s also among the cheapest mountain-ready camp solutions.
+For campers who can overlook that shortcoming, the Firstlight is a reliable quick-ascent solution for ultralight packers who aren’t ready to commit to the ascetic (and pricey) design of something like the UltaMid 2.
+The 33-square-foot floor is ample enough to sleep three with average gear, or two climbers with generous packs in tow.
+At $400, it’s also among the cheapest mountain-ready camp solutions for three people.